ciena-frost/ember-frost-tabs/README.md

 ### Testing with ember-hook
 This addon has been optimized for use with [ember-hook](https://github.com/Ticketfly/ember-hook).
 You can set a `hook` name on your sidebar template.
-This will allow you to access the internal sidebar content for testing.
+This will allow you to access the internal tabs content for testing.

 ## Development
 ### Setup